Short Description

 Readiness and links to data

-This indicator is not available for reporting in 2023 in a finalised form.
-A revised interim indicator is presented here based upon individual species assessments conducted for OSPAR common indicator “Recovery in the Population Abundance of Sensitive Fish Species”, which has been produced as part of the OSPAR Quality Status Report (QSR) 2023.
-Species are assessed for evidence of a significant increase or decrease in frequency of occurrence in the assessment period (2015 to 2020) compared to a reference period.
+This indicator is not available for reporting in 2024 in a finalised form.
+An interim indicator is presented here based upon individual species assessments conducted for OSPAR common indicator “Recovery in the Population Abundance of Sensitive Fish Species”, produced as part of the OSPAR Quality Status Report (QSR) 2023.
+Species are assessed for evidence of a significant increase or decrease in frequency of occurrence across the assessment period (2015 to 2020) compared to a reference period.
 There is an aspiration to reverse any long-term depletion of species populations, so the basis of the assessment is a long-term reference period inclusive of all years prior to the assessment period for which there are robust survey data (that is 1983 to 2008).
 To identify whether depletion is ongoing or if signs of recovery are evident, a secondary short-term reference period is also defined (here, 2009 to 2014).

 The indicator provides an assessment of change in the occurrence of species identified as sensitive to fishing.
 Where data allow, those species that fail this occurrence assessment will be analysed further to identify any change in abundance and condition (population age and size structure) (see Bluemel et al., 2021 for a comprehensive example using this methodology).